+- 1 necessary; and underground HWDUs that contain radioactive mixed waste will be closed in

+- accordance with the panel closure design described in this Closure Plan.
+Final facility closure,

+- however, will be redefined and a request for a time extension for final closure will be requested.

-- Permittees at the WIPP facility and at the U.S. Department of Energy (DOE) Carlsbad Field 1 2 Office.
-The primary contact person at the WIPP facility is:
+- A copy of this Closure Plan will be maintained by the Permittees at the WIPP facility and at the

+- 5 U.S. Department of Energy (DOE) Carlsbad Field Office.
+The primary contact person at the

+- 6 WIPP facility is:

-- Manager, Carlsbad Field Office 3
+- 7 Manager, Carlsbad Field Office

-- U.S. Department of Energy 4
+- 8 U.S. Department of Energy

-- Waste Isolation Pilot Plant 5
+- 9 Waste Isolation Pilot Plant

-- P. O. Box 3090 6
+- 10 P. O. Box 3090

-- Carlsbad, New Mexico 88221-3090 7
+- 11 Carlsbad, New Mexico 88221-3090

-- (575) 234-7300 8
+- 12 (575) 234-7300

-G-1a Closure Performance Standard 9
+G-1a Closure Performance Standard

-- The closure performance standard specified in 20.4.1.500 NMAC (incorporating 40 CFR) 10 - §264.111), states that the closure shall be performed in a manner that minimizes the need for 11 - further maintenance; that minimizes, controls, or eliminates the escape of hazardous waste; and 12 - that conforms to the closure requirements of §264.178 and §264.601.
-These standards are 13 - discussed in the following paragraphs.
-14
+- The closure performance standard specified in 20.4.1.500 NMAC (incorporating 40 CFR - §264.111), states that the closure shall be performed in a manner that minimizes the need for - further maintenance; that minimizes, controls, or eliminates the escape of hazardous waste; and - that conforms to the closure requirements of §264.178 and §264.601.
+These standards are - discussed in the following paragraphs.

-G-1a(1) Container Storage Units 15
+19 G-1a(1) Container Storage Units

-- Final or partial closure of the permitted container storage units (the Waste Handling Building 16 - Unit and Parking Area Unit) will be accomplished by removing all waste and waste residues.
-17 - Indication of waste contamination will be based, among other techniques, on the use of 18 - radiological surveys as described in Permit Attachment G3.
-Radiological surveys use very 19 - sensitive radiation detection equipment to indicate if there has been a potential release of TRU 20 - mixed waste, including hazardous waste components, from a container.
-This allows the 21 - Permittees to indicate potential releases that are not detectable from visible evidence such as 22 - stains or discoloration.
-Visual inspection and operating records will also be used to identify 23 - areas where decontamination is necessary.
-Contaminated surfaces will be decontaminated until 24 - radioactivity is below free release limits2.
-Once surfaces are determined to be free of radioactive 25 - waste constituents, they will be tested for hazardous waste contamination.
-These surface 26 - decontamination activities will ensure the removal of waste residues to levels protective of 27 - human health and the environment.
-The facility is expected to require no decontamination at 28 - closure because any waste spilled or released during operations will be contained and removed 29 - immediately.
-Solid waste management units listed in Attachment K, Table K-4 will be subject to 30 - closure.
-In the event portions of these units which require decontamination cannot be 31 - decontaminated, these portions will be removed and the resultant wastes will be managed as 32 - appropriately.
-33 - Once the container storage units are decontaminated and certified by the Permittees to be 34 - clean, no further maintenance is required.
-The facilities and equipment in these units will be 35 - reused for other purposes as needed.
-36
+- 20 Final or partial closure of the permitted container storage units (the Waste Handling Building - 21 Unit and Parking Area Unit) will be accomplished by removing all waste and waste residues. - Indication of waste contamination will be based, among other techniques, on the use of - radiological surveys as described in Permit Attachment G3.
+Radiological surveys use very - sensitive radiation detection equipment to indicate if there has been a potential release of TRU - 25 mixed waste, including hazardous waste components, from a container.
+This allows the - Permittees to indicate potential releases that are not detectable from visible evidence such as - stains or discoloration.
+Visual inspection and operating records will also be used to identify - areas where decontamination is necessary.
+Contaminated surfaces will be decontaminated until - radioactivity is below DOE-established radiological protection limitsfree release limits2.
+Once - surfaces are determined to be free of radioactive waste constituents, they will be tested for - hazardous waste contamination.
+These surface decontamination activities will ensure the - 32 removal of waste residues to levels protective of human health and the environment.
+The facility - is expected to require no decontamination at closure because any waste spilled or released - during operations will be contained and removed immediately.
+Solid waste management units - listed in Attachment K, Table K-4 will be subject to closure.
+In the event portions of these units - 36 which require decontamination cannot be decontaminated, these portions will be removed and - 37 the resultant wastes will be managed as appropriately. - Once the container storage units are decontaminated and certified by the Permittees to be - clean, no further maintenance is required.
+The facilities and equipment in these units will be - reused for other purposes as needed.